aexmy/yipshop/README.md

 Next, click on the green button that says **Clone or download**.
 Copy the [link](https://github.com/aexmy/yipshop) and open Git Bash.
 Change the directory to paste the repository to Android Studio Projects.
-When ready, type in git clone [link](https://github.com/aexmy/yipshop) and press Enter.
+When ready, type in "git clone [link](https://github.com/aexmy/yipshop)" and press "Enter".

 You should now be able to open the project on Android Studio.